It takes a lot to become a Habitat for Humanity Greater Orlando & Osceola County homeowner.

 “If you’re going to try to accomplish anything financially – a home, a vacation – until you clearly understand where the money is going, you can’t plan,” Simmons said.

-If Excel sounds daunting, grab a pen and paper.
+If an Excel spreadsheet sounds daunting, grab a pen and paper.
 Outline your income – every side job, part-time gig, etc. Then write down your expenses.

-At Habitat, budgeting takes up two classes.
-Homeowners outline their own budget with a worksheet in the first class.
+At Habitat, future homeowners outline their own budget with a worksheet.
 Most don’t have a budget – leading to a few ”aha” moments, Simmons said.

 “They finish the budget and then realize ‘I spend more than what I have,’” Simmons said. “’Borrowing from Peter to pay Paul’ is what my grandmother called it.”